pavel-krivanek/pharoMaterials/features/PharoKeyFeatures.md

 ## First-class customizable instance variables

--   The metalinks allow the implementation of much smarter instance variables like variables that keep bidirectional managed references between two objects.
+-   Instance variables described by objects, too.
+This makes it easy to implement, for example, much smarter instance variables like variables that keep bidirectional managed references between two objects.
 A simple assignment then automatically updates the other side of the reference, too.

 ![slots.png](img/slots.png)
 ![slots2.png](img/slots2.png)